-(1) Daniel did not understand the vision concerning the treading down of his people and the sanctuary, and therefore searched the prophecies city and the sanctuary.
+(1) Daniel did not understand the vision concerning the treading down of his people and the sanctuary, and therefore searched the prophecies anew concerning the period of captivity.

 (2) He evidently made a connection between the period of seventy years mentioned by Jeremiah and the twenty-three hundred days of the vision, and he at once began to pray earnestly for the restoration of the city and the sanctuary.